laamit/champCalculator_old/README.md

 Note: The winsorization can lead to different results between the multiple and single patient tabs due to the values changing.

+The application will show potential warnings about bad or wrong input data under the “Download data with risk” -button.
+In this case double check your variable_definitions-table for potential errors.
+If the continuous variables are beyond the given limits you can use the winsorization toggle to limit the values to more reliable scale and avoid potentially unrealiable results.

 ### Preparing the variable defitions excel table